stagwoodink/observer/README.md

 - **Channel Flexibility:** Once the **observer** channel is created, you have the freedom to modify it however you see fit, without any limitations.

-## Why Choose Our Bot?
+## Why Choose Observer?
 - **No Setup Needed:** Just invite the bot.
-It automatically creates a log channel.
+It automatically creates a log channel and begins reporting.
-- **Silent Operation:** Runs quietly in the background, sends no messages in public channels.
 - **Human Focused:** Ignores other bots, keeping logs clean and relevant.
+- **Privacy:** This bot never stores any member information on our servers.
+It only retains the server ID and channel ID for reference after restarting.
+(Feel free to check the source code yourself.)

 ## How It Works:
-- **Automatic Log Channel Creation:** Ensures a dedicated log channel in every server.
+- **Automatic Report Channel** Ensures a dedicated report channel in every server.
-- **Real-Time Logging:** Instantly logs events with detailed, color-coded embeds.
+- **Real-Time Reporting:** Instantly reports events with detailed, color-coded embeds.
 - **Seamless Integration:** Requires no commands or configurations, it simply works.

 **Make managing your server simple.
 [Invite observer](https://discord.com/oauth2/authorize?client_id=1263290467232252037&permissions=8&integration_type=0&scope=bot) today and stay in the know.**